Navbryce/AccordionScript/README.md

     </div>
   </div>
 ```
-Note: Do not change the classes parent/child hierarchy
+*Note*: Do not change the classes parent/child hierarchy